 In our online PhD in Education program, you receive dedicated support services, nine specialization options, and unprecedented flexibility in degree choice, credit transfer, and program completion options.
 Walden helps you follow your passion and pursue research of your choice.

-Why earn your PhD in Education from Walden?
+Why choose Walden for your PhD in Education?

 Find information about Walden programs and licensure requirements specific to your state.

-What Students Are Saying About Our Online PhD in Education Program
+What Graduates Are Saying About Our Online PhD in Education Program

 “Career advancement would not have been possible without earning my degree at Walden University.
-Acquiring the tools I need to be successful while conducting scholarly work has allowed me to see my career in education from a more global viewpoint and approach problems with new and different solutions.”
+Acquiring the tools I need while conducting scholarly work has allowed me to see education from a more global viewpoint and approach problems with new and different solutions.”

 Reagan Ferragamo Romali, PhD in Education Graduate